mxiang04/Blog-App/README.md

 ##### server.py

 This contains the server code, which handles multiple client connections.
+This also accounts for multiple replicas, which we need to ensure our app is 2-fault tolerant.

-##### operations.py
+##### consensus.py

-This maps the operations we support (read/send message, etc.) to specific numbers that we can later reference in our wire protocol as well as the versions of the wire protocol via enums.
+This creates the replica class and loads them up from a json file configuring our servers.
+Each replica is created with a different post and hort configuration, and they are used in our other files to make sure our servers can communicate with each other.

 ##### message.py